Hughes gave the woman an hour to sleep, figuring any more than that and he’d have her brother show up demanding answers. He tried shaking her awake.

 Izzy blushed.
 “I…”

 “Is it a legal marriage now, Isabelle?”
 Jude asked.
-Not that that mattered—even if they tried to get the marriages annulled, they didn’t have a legal leg to stand on.
+Not that it mattered—even if they tried to get the marriages annulled, they didn’t have a legal leg to stand on.
 All the men had to do was say they’d been with their wives, didn’t they?

 “I don’t think so.
 But he did kiss me.
 A lot.
 But he wasn’t mean about it.
 And he stopped when I asked him to.”
 Her confusion was right there in her words.
 Poor Izzy, she didn’t understand people at all, did she?
 “Aunt Jude, is this for real?
 Do we have to stay here like this?”

 “I think you do, baby.
 You’re married to these men.
 All of you are.
-And it could be worse—they could be Wartons.
+And it could be worse—they could be Whartons.
 I’m sorry.
 You all deserve men who love you.
 Not men who just wanted wives.
 I so wanted that for you.”
 Tears filled her eyes.

 “We’ll make do, Aunt Jude.
 You don’t have to worry about us.
 We knew what we were saying yes to last night.
 And this way…this way Finley Creek is safe.
 No matter what we have to do to keep it that way,” Jami said.
 “Janie and Ally and all of the others are safe now.”